Volunteer Opportunities at Palatine Township

 I meet the residency criteria of being a US citizen for at least 1 year, legal resident for at least 2 years, or having a student/workers visa for at least 2 years

-I must complete the attached application, Volunteer Waiver Form and Confidentiality Agreement.
+I must complete the attached Volunteer Application, Volunteer Waiver Form and Confidentiality Agreement, and the Hold Harmless Agreement.